OWASP FOUNDATION Bylaws

 A majority of the number of Directors fixed by ### SECTION 2 of this Article shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.
 If less than such majority is present at a meeting, a majority of the Directors present may adjourn the meeting from time to time without further notice.
-All decisions will be made by majority vote of those present at a meeting at which a quorum is present.
+Except as otherwise provided in these Bylaws, all decisions will be made by majority vote of those present at a meeting at which a quorum is present.
 If a board of Directors vote results in a split decision, the Chairman of the Board, if present at the meeting, can decide the issue.

 SECTION 3.07 Participation in Meeting by Conference Telephone